smikulec/Algebra-CHAT-APP/README.md

 ## Setup

-1. This application uses a secret key (Channel ID) to connect to Scaledrone that is provided by running netlify serverless functions.
-However, you can provide it manually in the main script, just follow the steps written there.
+1. This application uses a secret key (Channel ID) to connect to Scaledrone, you should provide it manually by creating and .env file (like in .env.example file).
 2. `npm install` - Install all the dependencies listed in package.json
-3. `npm run build`- Compile .scss to .css files and build application using Webpack
-4. `npm start`- Serve a development server that provides live reloading
+3. `npm start`- Serve a development server that provides live reloading, build application using webpack in development mode and compiles scss to css files while watching for changes

-### Other scripts

-- `npm run compileSass` - Compile .scss to .css files while watching for changes
-- `npm run build-js` - Build application using Webpack
-- `npm run dev-js` - Build application using Webpack while watching the files and recompiling with every change
+4. `npm build`- Build applicaton using Webpack in production mode and compiles scss to css

 ## License